 The Plan Commission has the primary responsibility for implementing the plan, and the plan is the principal guide for the Plan Commission in carrying out its duties.

-Plan Commission Procedures
+Plan Commission Procedures – Done (John)

 A primary duty of the Plan Commission is to review proposals to divide and rezone land to allow changes in land use.
 The Plan Commission develops and maintains specific procedures for reviewing and evaluating such proposals, consistent with this Plan and applicable town Ordinances.
 The Plan Commission revises and updates these procedures as necessary to provide fair and consistent enforcement of Town policies and to ensure that the goals of the Comprehensive Plan are being met.